wesleybeckner/data_science_foundations/docs/S1_Regression_and_Analysis.md

 ### Problem 1) Number and choice of input features

 * Load the red wine dataset and evaluate how the linear regression predictions changes as you change the **number and choice of input features**.
-The total number of columns in X  is 11 and each column represent a specific input feature.
+The total number of columns in X  is 11 and each column represents a specific input feature.

 * Estimate the MSE
 ```